-“Display Driver Stopped Responding and Has Recovered” Error message appear on Windows 10/8.1/8/7/XP when user run any installed application such as games or a video application.
+“Display Driver Stopped Responding and Has Recovered” Error message appears on Windows 10/8.1/8/7/XP when users run any installed application such as games or a video application.

 The system will display such type of error when Timeout Detection and Recovery (TDR) feature detects that the graphics card (GPU) unable to respond within a period of time and reinitializes it with the Windows Display Driver Model (WDDM).